psastras/swagger2aglio/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 Swagger2Aglio is a REST API documentation generator.
 It converts a Swagger API description into the API Blueprint format and then to Aglio documentation.
-It also contains slightly modified Jade templates which are more amenable to Swagger definitions.
+The final output is a single static HTML page, easily served from any webserver.

 Currently supports Swagger version 2.0.